CaptainACQ/f22raptor/README.md

 decided that it's just too fun to keep it to myself.

 Known bugs/limitations:
+* Remember that turbulance becomes a real pain at high speeds.
+Per the specs for the F-22 listed on wikipedia and the Lockheed Martin pages, keep speeds within these guidelines for the best performance:
+	* Below FL300 - Less than Mach 1.2
+	* Between FL300 Less than Mach 1.8
+	* Above FL450 - Between Mach 1.8 and Mach 2.2

-* If the roll rate is increased to a realistic level for a figter, at max roll the jet goes to a 30+ degree AoA and stalls.
+* If the roll rate in the flight model is increased to a realistic level for a figter, at max roll the jet goes to a 30+ degree AoA and stalls.
 Bug seems to be MSFS related as I've tried all different combinations of settings and can't keep it from loosing control.
 I have it set to a lower roll rate to keep it managable.

-TODO/Work in progress
+TODO/Work in progress:
-* Autopilot PID values need readjusted for Pitch and Roll.
-Pitch shakes the aircraft like crazy when above Mach 1.2 below FL300 and above Mach 1.8 above FL300.
-Roll oscillates above FL450.
-Will be an easy fix, but time-consuming.

 * Need to start incorperating more controls into the cockpit and start arranging everything to match the F-22 correctly.
 I plan on keeping the G3000 and altering it to a design that looks similar to the F-22.
 A complete nav system